State Bar Admission and Examinations (NJ, NY)

 - Financial Concepts for Lawyers – receive a Pass or High Pass

 Transfer students and students who do not receive the required grades in the above courses, and who intend to take the NY Bar, should discuss with the Associate Dean for Academics alternative opportunities to demonstrate compliance.
 Students who meet the skills competency and professional values requirement must submit an Affidavit of Compliance with their bar admission application.
-Please visit http://www.nycourts.gov/ctapps/news/skills.pdf for more information about the Rule 520.18 and the Pathways for demonstrating compliance.
+Please visit FAQs for New York's Skills Competency and Professional Values Bar Admission Requirement for more information about Rule 520.18 and the Pathways for demonstrating compliance.

 Multistate Professional Responsibility Exam (MPRE)

 New York requires the MPRE (New Jersey does not require it).
 The exam is administered in November, March, and August of each year.
 Applicants must take and pass the MPRE within 3 years either before or after passing the New York Bar Examination, measured from the date the applicant sat for each exam.
-For more information visit http://www.ncbex.org/exams/mpre/.
+For more information on MPRE, visit the Multistate Professional Responsibility Examination website.